JukeHub/veritopia-media/README.md

 I tried Lovable for a few hours.

-It got further in creating a page for me, but it got stuck in trying to fix the RSS news feed after you've created an account.
+It got further in creating a page for me than GitHub + Copilot, but it got stuck in trying to fix the RSS news feed after you've created an account.

 I subscribed for $20/month to have more uses to try and fix it.
 It's tried 20+ times and nothing it does has fixed it yet.